heapwolf/Porter/README.md

       },

       apps: {
-        list: ['get', '/api/apps'],
+        list: ['get', '/api/apps/:username'],
         create: ['post', '/api/apps/:username/:appname']
       }

     });

 The RSAN constructor takes a single object literal containing members grouped by resource.
-Each member can have tokens in them that get supplanted when called.
+Resources are then expressed as arrays.
+In the simplest case, there must be a verb and a path.
+Each path can have tokens in it that will get supplanted when called.
 Here is our above definition put to use...

-    rson.users.list(
+    app.users.list(

       { partialname: 'jo' },

       function(error, response) {

         console.log(error || response);
       }

     );

-The `users` function was generated from its definition in the `get` group.
-We pass it 1) an object literal that supplants the values in the request url and 2) a callback function that will process when the request is done.
+The `list` function was generated from its definition in the `users` group.
+We pass it 1) an object literal that supplants the token in the request url and 2) a callback function that will process when the request is done.

+### The same example with validation...
+In most cases you will want to make assertions on the outgoing and incoming data.

+    var app = new RSAN({

+      users: {
+        list: ['get', '/api/users/:partialname', { out: JSONSchemaA, in: JSONSchemaB }],
+        update: ['post', '/api/apps/:username']
+      },

+      apps: {
+        list: ['get', '/api/apps/:username'],
+        create: ['post', '/api/apps/:username/:appname']
+      }

+    });

 ### A more complex example...

-    var deed = new RSAN({
+    var app = new RSAN({

-      get: {
-        users: '/api/users/:partialname',
+      users: {

-        apps: '/api/apps/:partialname',
-        appsBy: '/api/apps/:username',

-        servers: '/api/servers',
-        auth: '/api'
+        list: ['get', '/api/users/:partialname', { out: JSONSchemaList, in: JSONSchemaB }],
+        update: ['post', '/api/apps/:username', { in: JSONSchemaC }]
       },

-      post: {
-        users: '/api/users'
-      },

-      delete: {
+      apps: {
-        users: '/api/users/:username'
+        list: ['get', '/api/apps/:username', { in: JSONSchemaD }],
+        create: ['post', '/api/apps/:username/:appname', { in: JSONSchemaE }]
       }

     }).use({
       port: 8080,
+      in: JSONSchmeaF,
+      out: JSONSchmeaA,
       headers: { 'Accept': 'application/json' }
     });

-The RSAN constructer returns itself, so the `use` function can be chained to it.
 The `use` function sets the defaults for all calls that get made.
 It accepts an object literal containing the following members...

 `port` Number - The port of the server that will accept the requests.<br/>
+`in` Object - A JSONSchema object that will validate against every incoming request.<br/>
+`out` Object - A JSONSchema object that will validate against every outgoing request.<br/>
 `host` String - An IP address of the host server that will accept the requests.<br/>
 `headers` Object - An object literal of HTTP request headers that will be attached to each request.<br/>
 `protocol` String - The protocol to be used for all requests, ie 'http', 'https'.<br/>